Skip to main content

 What Is a Successful Use Case?

-- Increasing or Consistently High Usage: Look for a growing number of requests or a consistently high volume of interactions.
+3. Increasing or Consistently High Usage: Look out for either a growing number of requests or a consistently high volume of interactions.
 This indicates that users find the use case valuable and are actively engaging with it.
+Collaborate closely with your team and perform change management tasks that are most effective in your organization.

 1

-- Prioritize the most valuable area first and test Genow quickly.
-You can do this by formulating 10-20 main questions that should be answered in high quality by Genow.
+• Prioritise the most valuable area first and test Genow quickly: You can do this by formulating 10–20 main questions that Genow should answer to a high standard.
+Revisit these questions to ensure the necessary quality gates are met.

-- Improve data quality in that area, which will subsequently enhance the quality of answers.
-Improving the quality is crucial when it comes to user adoption, as high quality is a key variable.
+• Improving the quality of data in that area will subsequently enhance the quality of answers: eliminate unnecessary documents and close knowledge gaps.
+Improving quality is crucial for user adoption, as high quality is a key factor.

 2